All Episodes

 I don't say boo.

-You don't want to bring your tension to this.
+You don't want to bring attention to this.

 You know what I mean?

-Because obviously it wasn't big enough for him for that student to complain, I got hurt, I was I was beaten, I was threatened, I was boomed.
+Because obviously it wasn't big enough for him, for that student to complain, I got hurt.

 You know what I'm saying?

-He needs to come on file that an incident occurred, and when the school brings it up on me, uh, of course, we're not gonna give them that information.
+And when the school brings it up on me, of course, we're not going to give him that information.

-In other words, we're gonna we're gonna bring it down a level.
+In other words, we're going to bring it down a level.

-Yeah, I'd really you would you want to you want to bring this down to a lower level that if anything was to come about that we would say, uh, this was my argument would be, and I'm telling you what I would do, which again, I'm just trying to make ease his mind because I'm sure he's nervous, he's upset.
+Yeah, I'd really, you know, you want to bring this down to a lower level that if anything was to come about, that we would say, uh, this was my argument, would be, and I'm telling you what I would do, which again, I'm just trying to make ease his mind because I'm sure he's nervous, he's upset.

-I mean, they can go for tenure charges, all ten yards.
+I mean, they go for tenure charges all 10 yards.

-Is that yes, Mr. Jones came in to me four weeks ago, three weeks ago, and he told me that there was an incident in school, and he was a little concerned because this kid could be, you know, as like could be a liar, could say stuff and didn't want to get blown out.
+Is that yes, Mr. Jones came into me four weeks ago, three weeks ago, and he told me that there was an incident in school and he was a little concerned because this kid could be, you know, as like could be a liar, could say something, but didn't want to get blown out.

-And Smith told me was that yes, he did put him in his seat, or he did pull them or whatever.
+And what Peter Smith told me was that, yes, he did put him in his seat, or he did pull him, or whatever.

-But we didn't know don't come back and say that we threatened them, we never threatened them.
+We don't come back and say that we threatened him.

 You know, I'll kill you if you tell somebody or I'll get you.

-Because if he did that and there's those witnesses, they do what they call a hib investigation, they'll get the class.
+Because if he did that and there's witnesses, they do what they call a hip investigation.

 Nobody.

-So when he comes in here, and I'm gonna tell him what to say, basically.
+So when he comes in here, and I'm going to tell him what to say, basically.

-In other words, if you threaten a kid, you didn't threaten a kid.
+In other words, you didn't threaten a kid.

 Yeah.

-But if but if he actually said knock it off or I'll kill you, or I'll beat the s out of you, or I'll hurt you, or I'll hurt your family.
+But if, but if he actually said, knock it off or I'll kill you or I'll beat the out of you or I'll hurt you or I'll hurt your family.

 We don't say that.